At West Yorkshire Voice, we connect the voices of local people across West Yorkshire to the region’s senior decision makers in healthcare.

 • To bring the real voice of people with lived experience and unpaid carers to decision-making.

-• To give opportunity to those who may not usually be involved and include the voices of those with the greatest health inequalities.
+• To give an opportunity to those who may not normally be involved and include the voices of those with the greatest health inequalities.

 • To enable and support diverse involvement and representation.

-• To form a crucial part of how health and care services, through the NHS West Yorkshire Integrated Care Board (ICB), are held to account by the people of West Yorkshire.
+• To form a key part of how health and care services, through the NHS West Yorkshire Integrated Care Board, are held to account by the people of West Yorkshire.

 The aim of West Yorkshire Voice is to reflect the diverse population and communities from across West Yorkshire.